 - Constructing trees for broadcasting in computer networks.

-We discussed different data structure and uses cases to choose the appropriate data structure.
+We discussed different data structures and uses cases to choose the appropriate data structure.
 When the candidate attends the technical coding interview or uses the application programming interface in software development, the candidate must choose the correct data structure.
 If the candidate uses the incorrect data structure, it may work.
-But the programs may fail with more data or with different use case.
+But the programs may fail with more data or with the different use cases.

 - How to choose the data structure

 - HOW TO ACE AN ALGORITHMS INTERVIEW

 - How to Pass a Silicon Valley Software Engineering Interview